aaronalonsotorrens/LoCo-recipe-finder/README.md

 1. As the owner

+- I want to show a greeting message and display a menu showing the options available.

-- I want give the user choices between salty or sweet
+- If the user chooses to find a recipe I want to help them make their choice easier by choosing between salty or sweet

-- I want the user to be able to see what recipes are available when they insert the ingredeints
+- I want the user to see the list of ingredients they can choose from easily and for recipes to appear when the ingredient is selected.

-- I want errors indicating if the input is not correct and guide the user on how to solve the issue
+- I want errors indicating if the input is not correct and allow the user to try again.

+- I want to give the user to find other recipes with other ingredients.

-- I want the user to have the option to see the list of all ingredeints needed for the recipe chosen
+- I want to give the user to be able to exit and go back to the main menu.

-- I want the user to feel engaged by allowing to contribute by adding their own recipes
+- I want the user to feel engaged by allowing to contribute by adding their own recipes.

 2. As a customer

-- I want to have an easy tool to guide me through the different steps to find a suitable recipe
+- I want to have a tool that will allow me to explore and find new recipes in an easy and simple way.

-- I want to see the options available with the ingredeints inserted and then give all ingredients part of that dish
+- I want to see all recipes available using the ingredeint selected and to see all remaining ingredients to make that recipe.

-- I appreciate being able to contribute to the app and having clear indications on how to do so
+- Given the choice to add my own recipe I want it to be simple and with instructions easy to follow.

+### The scope

+Below is a list of the leading features for the application.

+#### In Scope Features

+- A welcome message.

+- Option to find a recipe.
+- Option to choose recipe based on flavour preference.
+- Option to choose between list of different ingredients.
+- Option to repeat the process to find new recipes or return to the main menu.

+- Option to add new recipe.
+- Add the recipe to the spreadsheet alongside flavour profile and list of ingredients.

+#### Out of Scope Features that could be implemented in the future

+- Extend the list of recipes available.

+- Include more flavour profiles or dietary restrictions.

+- Include new categories such as nationalities, seasonal, etc.

+- Add cooking instructions for each recipe for the user to understand how to make their chosen recipe.

+### Structure

+The website will be structured with the following design considerations.

+The user will be welcomed to the CLI (Command Line Interface) with a welcome message.
+The user will be asked for enter one of the following options displayed on the main menu.
+If they weish to find a recipe they will asked to decide on a flavour profile (Salty/sweet).
+As a result a list of ingredients will show, from which the user can pick.
+This will be followed by a showing a list of recipes containing that ingredients.
+The user will then get the chance to decide if they wish to repeat the process with a new ingredient or exit.
+If the customer wishes to add a new recipe instead, they will asked to add the name of the recipe.
+Followed by its flavour profile.
+And finally they will be asked to add a list of ingredients within that recipe.
+The user will be thanked for adding a recipe and they will return to the main menu.
+If the user wishes to exit instead, they will recieve a prompt to make confirm that decision and if they do wish them goodbye.
+If they answer no they will go back to the main menu.

+### Skeleton

+The website will contain a simple interface that immediately welcomes the customers and takes them through the process with minimal inputs.

+Aesthetically the page will be clean with no images, with some basic colours on some sections to guide the eye of the user across the code.

+Should the user make an error whilst navigating through the system, a message will appear guiding them and allowing them to repeat their input.